abhinavknair/abhinavknair.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome!
 I'm Abhinav K. Nair, an undergraduate Physics student currently pursuing B. Sc.
 (Honours) Physics.
 I have a great enthusiasm for physics, and I'm particularly interested in Quantum mechanics and Astrophysics.
 I have experience in computational quantum simulations, which include those of Schrödinger equation, Gross-Pitaevskii equation, and solitons.
 I have served as the Research Head of my department's Physics Society.

 ---